stjudecloud/university/docs/pecan/histology/index.md

 **Figure 1:** Advanced search.
 A user can select Diagnosis/Subtype and other fields to filter the database of histology slides.

 **SAMPLE SLIDE IMAGE**
 This view (**Figure 2**) enables access to each histology slide via a “sample slide page" with the associated clinical report data.
-Additionally, if a slide is associated to a patient with multiple slides across time, the user can easily toggle between the images.
-Further, the user can copy the URL to share, or download the slide (.svs format) for further investigation.
+Additionally, if a slide is associated to a patient with multiple slides across time, the user can easily toggle between the images (*see **Figure 2** below*).
+Further, the user can copy the URL to share, or download the slide (`.svs` format) for further investigation.

 ![](./sample_slide.png)